KingHowler/Custom-Functions-List/README.md

 3. findFactorialBase : Inputs an Integer as a factorial and finds it's base. ```Input = n! (finds n)```
 4. primeTest : Inputs an Integer and returns true if the number is a Prime Number and returns false if not.
 Includes a Text File containing the Theory for the test and optimisation.
+5. randomChar : Inputs Generator Mode and generates a random character from 'a' to 'z' and 'A' to 'Z'

 ## Contact Me
 If you have any unique Functions designed than please send them to me for including in this at "m.umarshahbaz.2007@gmail.com".
 I intend to make this a one stop all you need.